AnthonyChablov/rms-takehome-assignment/README.md

 ```
 src
 ├── tests/                    # Contains unit and integration tests for various parts of the application.
-├── api/                      # Handles all API-related logic.
+├── api/                      # Handles all API-related data fetching logic and functionality.
 │   └── utils/                # Utility functions specifically for API interactions.
 │   ├── earthquakesApi.ts     # Defines the API endpoints and services for fetching earthquake data.
-│   └── earthquakesQuery.ts   # Implements data fetching and caching logic using React Query for earthquake data.
+│   └── earthquakesQuery.ts   # Implements data fetching and caching logic using Tanstack / React Query for earthquake data.
 ├── components/               # Reusable UI components.
 │   ├── Earthquakes/          # Components related to displaying earthquake data.
 │   ├── Error/                # Components for displaying error messages.
 │   ├── Layout/               # Components for structuring the overall page layout.
 │   └── Loading/              # Components for displaying loading states.
-├── context/                  # Manages application-wide state using React Context API.
+├── context/                  # Manages state using React Context API.
 ├── hooks/                    # Custom React hooks for encapsulating reusable logic.
-├── store/                    # State management using a library like Redux or Zustand (if applicable).
+├── store/                    # State management using Zustand.
-├── types/                    # TypeScript type definitions for the project.
+├── types/                    # TypeScript type definitions and interfaces for the project.
 └── utils/                    # General utility functions used throughout the application.
 ```